On recovering parabolic diffusions from their time-averages: Introduction

 \section{Introduction}

-Parabolic diffusion equations have fundamental significance for natural and social sciences, and various boundary value problems for them were widely studied including inverse and ill-posed problems; see examples in Miller (1973), Tikhonov and Arsenin (1977), Glasko (1984), Prilepko {\it et al} (1984), Beck (1985), Showalter (1985), Clark and Oppenheimer (1994), Seidman (1996).
-According to Hadamard criterion, a boundary value problem is well-posed if there is existence and uniqueness of the solution, and if there is continuous dependence of the solution on the boundary data.
+Parabolic diffusion equations have fundamental significance for natural and social sciences, and various boundary value problems for them were widely studied including inverse and ill-posed problems; see examples in Miller (1973), Tikhonov and Arsenin (1977), Glasko (1984), Prilepko {\it et al} (1984), Beck (1985), Showalter (1985), Clark and Oppenheimer (1994), Seidman (1996), H\'ao (1998), Li {\em et al} (2009), Triet {\em et al} (2013), Tuan and Trong (2011), Tuan and Trong (2014), Hao (1998), Bourgeois and Dardé (2010), H\'ao and Oanh (2017), and the references therein.

+According to Hadamard criterion, a boundary value problem is well-posed if it features existence and uniqueness of the solution as well as continuous dependence of the solution on the data.
 Otherwise, a problem is ill-posed.

-For parabolic equations, it is commonly recognized that the choice of the time for the Cauchy condition defines if a problem is well-posed or ill-posed.
+For parabolic equations, it is commonly recognized that the choice of the time where the Cauchy condition is imposed defines if a problem is well-posed or ill-posed.
 A classical example is the heat equation \baaa u'_t(x,t)=u_{xx}^{''}(x,t), \quad t\in[0,T]. \eaaa The problem for this equation with the Cauchy condition $u(x,0)\equiv \mu(x)$ at the initial time $t=0$ is well-posed in usual classes of solutions.
 In contrast, the problem with the Cauchy condition $u(x,T)\equiv \mu(x)$ at the terminal time $t=T$ is ill-posed.
 This means that a prescribed profile of temperature at time $t=T$ cannot be achieved via an appropriate selection of the initial temperature.
 Respectively, the initial temperature profile cannot be recovered from the observed temperature at the terminal time.
 In particular, the process $u$ is not robust with respect to small deviations of its terminal profile $u(\cdot,T)$.
 This makes this problem ill-posed, despite the fact that solvability and uniqueness still can be achieved for some very smooth analytical boundary data or for special selection of the domains; see e.g. Miranker (1961), Dokuchaev (2007).